kkorovesis/TextClassifier/README.md

 Spam filter

-This a model that predicts if a mail is spam or ham.
+A model that predicts if a mail is spam or ham.

 Using ML Classifiers:
 SVM Linear,